mihaelamj/appledocsucker/Packages/SAMPLE_CODE_PLAN.md

 ---

-**This makes AppleDocsucker the single source of truth for ALL Swift documentation - official + ecosystem.**
+**This makes AppleCupertino the single source of truth for ALL Swift documentation - official + ecosystem.**